bobbrowning/sudsjs/README.md

 # Setup of the SUDS system plus test data.

-## Quick setup of the system plus test database
+## Quick setup of the system plus test database.